chanr1th/Chrome-JiraHelper/README.md

-# TempoReport
-Chrome Extension : Jira tempo report generator
+# Chrome Extension : Jira tempo report generator
+- Generate report and copyable in text (Excel)
+- Generate report and copyable in HTML (Table)

 # Installing on Windows
 1. Allow this extension on Chrome by running "AllowThisExtensionOnChrome.reg"